Thaibao134/web3-Assign1/README.md

 # COMP 4513 (Winter 2025)
 ### Assignment #1: Node, SQL (via supabase)

-### <u>Overview</u>
+## <u>Overview</u>
-This repository contains code for querying art data.
-This assignment makes use of Node and Express to query different API's relating to galleries, paintings, genres, eras, and artists that are fetcherd from the art database (Supabase).
+This repository contains code for querying art data using Node and Express.
+It interacts with APIs related to galleries, paintings, genres, eras, and artists, fetching data from the art database (Supabase).
 The data is returned in JSON format.

 ## <u>Versions</u>
 - **Node.js**: v22.11.0